trivishnu/DVTest/README.md

 > ionic cordova run ios

+In order to list out the simulator options use the following command.
+> ionic cordova emulate ios --list

+Then you can run with a specific simulator.
+> ionic cordova run ios --target="iPad-Air-2, 11.2"

 ## Debug Settings
 If built with debug settings enabled you can go into the app settings and point the screener and the filter urls to a local dev server or to any of the various environments where those components get deployed.